 Want to compare Wise with other services side-by-side?

-Wise is a straightforward company that presents fees and exchange rates alongside your transfer.
-Given that you can lock-in your transfer rate for many hours after first seeing it, it’s worth checking Wise’s prices first before exploring the competition.
+Wise is a straightforward money transfer company that presents fees and exchange rates alongside your transfer.
+Given that you can lock in your transfer rate for many hours after first seeing it, it’s worth checking Wise’s prices first before exploring the competition.
 If you are ready to make your transfer with Wise now, head on over to get started by creating your free account.

 Frequently asked questions